candi-date-xyz/candi-date/README.md

 # The VegeMight Stack (VMs)
 For those curious HOW this will be done, please review/comment on [techstack.md]() or [contribute.md]()

-# What is the 𝒞and𝔦-𝔇⍺𝑡𝑒 Crypto-Mint Coin-Operated Co. ?
+# What is the 𝒞andꭵ-𝔇⍺𝑡𝑒 Crypto-Mint Coin-Operated Co. ?

 𝒞andꭵ-𝔇⍺𝑡𝑒 is a Coin-Operated Blockchain Web3 "gamified experience" to assist engineers find permanent or casual employment.

-𝓒andꭵ-𝔇⍺𝑡𝑒's approach to asynchronous job-search is built to be explicitly well suited toward high-tech persons & roles (usually engineers).
+𝒞andꭵ-𝔇⍺𝑡𝑒's approach to asynchronous job-search is built to be explicitly well suited toward high-tech persons & roles (usually engineers).

-If you are un-employed or under-employed technical person/engineer (or seeking the latter) then 𝓒and𝖎-𝔇⍺𝑡𝑒 is being built at a great personal expense explicitly for you.
+If you are un-employed or under-employed technical person/engineer (or seeking the latter) then 𝒞andꭵ-𝔇⍺𝑡𝑒 is being built at a great personal expense explicitly for you.

-𝓒and𝖎-𝔇⍺𝑡𝑒 hopes to disrupt the present-day hiring/job seeker paradigm that is wasteful, and especially unsuited for a hiring technical people amongst a global workforce.
-The high level: Why this/why now - is that since the post-covid work-for-home or work-anywhere organizations such as DAO's & early adopters of Web3 the fundamental posture of work has changed, candidates can be anywhere yet our traditional means for hiring has not adapted (yet).  𝓒and𝖎-𝔇⍺𝑡𝑒 is a new way to speed-match peoples & roles.
+𝓒and𝔇⍺𝑡𝑒 hopes to disrupt the present-day hiring/job seeker paradigm that is wasteful, and especially unsuited for a hiring technical people amongst a global workforce.
+The high level: Why this/why now - is that since the post-covid work-for-home or work-anywhere organizations such as DAO's & early adopters of Web3 the fundamental posture of work has changed, candidates can be anywhere yet our traditional means for hiring has not adapted (yet).  𝒞andꭵ-𝔇⍺𝑡𝑒 is a new way to speed-match peoples & roles.

 Since the advent of the Internet the whole became lot smaller but it took a centenary pandemic of Covid for the rules of work-from-home flipped.
 We as a society haven't updated our HR practices yet, and it took a virus to remind us humans aren't isolated anymore, we all share the same planet-sized village.
 This means there are more candidates and greater specialization.
 HR departments are NOT equipped to keep up.

-Using 𝓒and𝖎-𝔇⍺𝑡𝑒 stops:
+Using 𝒞andꭵ-𝔇⍺𝑡𝑒 stops:

     * being directly rejected, or getting a non-response/no-feedback/ghosted
     * wasting lost-hours wading through poorly written & inaccurate job-descriptions